qba73/habit/README.md

 * Handle habits that you want to perform at some longer interval than a day (every week, perhaps)

 * Add a web interface to the program so that you can check and update your habit streaks using a web browser

+## Credits

+This is an educational Go project intended for students at the [Bitfield Institute of Technology](https://bitfieldconsulting.com/golang/bit).